-3.3 Answers Generation
+4.3 Answers Generation

-We replaced all negated phrases and questioned concepts in the logical form with positive results of the projection operation of CG to the KB.
-Now by backward operation we reconstruct the sentence from its logical form.
-The generation is simpler than the one presented earlier in [2] since we do not approach the discourse problems but rather produce NL answers containing lists of insulated sentences.
+We replace all negated phrases and questioned concepts in the logical form with results of the projection operation of CG to the KB.
+By backward operation we reconstruct the sentence from its logical form.
+In this application, the generation is simpler than the one presented earlier in [2] since we do not approach the discourse problems but rather produce NL answers containing lists of isolated sentences.
 In the NL generation we also use information from the lexicon and the fact that all answers are universally quantified statements, because of the specific domain.
+Additional information is available about KB CG from which the results are generated.

-For query (1), the generated set of answers is:
+In the example of query (1), the generated set of answers is:

 When negating some objects or characteristics it is possible to receive more than one result for the query concept.
 In these cases the system tries to generalize them, if it is possible, in order to produce more "natural" answer.
 All of them are shown as answers to the user, since they cannot be further generalized.
-Note that "Brokers sell stocks" and "Brokers sell hybrid securities" are aggregated as one sentence, but STOCK and HYBRID SECURITY can not be generalized to SECURITY due to the following reasons: (i) the negated concept BOND is a child of SECURITY in the type hierarchy (Fig. 2) and (ii) the other children of SECURITY are missing.
+Note that "Brokers sell stocks" and "Brokers sell hybrid securities" are aggregated as one sentence, but STOCK and HYBRID SECURITY can not be generalized to SECURITY due to the following: (i) because the negated concept BOND is a child of SECURITY in the type hierarchy (Fig. 2) and (ii) because the other children of SECURITY are missing.

-4 Example with negated location
+5 Example with negated location

-This section illustrates our question-answering approach for negations of other kinds of sentence phrases.
+This section further illustrates our question-answering approach.
 Let us consider the query:

-(6) Who does not buy securities on the primary market?
+Who does not buy securities on the primary market?